Peer to Peer Climate Finance

 The urgency of reducing emissions and the widespread failure to do so does not require another repetition after more than thirty years of increasingly desperate reports from the IPCC.
 Speed is everything now.

 Aligned with the inherent limits of 2nd millenium economic paradigms, the Paris Agreement splits financial support to developing countries into two different articles — Roughly speaking, Article 6 is “Market Based”, focused on efficiency, while Article 9 is “Public Finance”, focused on legitimacy and justice.
-These goals are understood to be conflicting and mutually exclusive.
+If you will, these articles ideology can be traced back to the “private vs. state” rhetoric so characteristic of the constructed dichotomy between capitalist and communist social ideals.
+These goals are therefore understood to be conflicting and mutually exclusive.

-Given the fact that current climate finance institutions have far more money that they can spend, the focus is on efficient, scaleable, fast and incorruptible spending rather than raising funds.
-“Print new money”, “Tax the emitters” or “eat the rich” can all work fine for fundraising.
+The current climate finance institutions attempting to fulfill the mandate given by both these articles have far more money that they can effectively spent on climate action.
+I thus focus my work on efficient, scalable, fast and incorruptible spending rather than raising more funds.
+“Print new money”, “Tax the emitters” or “tax the rich” can all work fine for fundraising.

-In order to anchor the theoretical discussions on paradigm shift in material reality, a mock-up experiment was conducted.
+In order to anchor the these theoretical deliberations on paradigm shift in material reality, a mock-up experiment was conducted.
 The goal of the experiment was to create the ideal user-experience recipients of climate finance.
-A climate activist peer in Uganda was empowered and paid to install renewable energy and energy efficiency technology in ten schools under conditions of minimal trust and maximal transparency, using simple smartphone and web 2.0 technology.
+A climate activist peer in Uganda was empowered and paid to install renewable energy and energy efficiency technology in ten schools under conditions of minimal trust and maximal transparency, using simple smartphone and Whatsapp.
 The entire experiment was successfully concluded online over the course of a year.
-The only interaction with legacy legal technology was the use of a bank account, as we failed to find a cryptocurrency trader.
-Ugandan shillings are still the most efficient way to get access to steel, bricks, solar panels and manpower in Uganda.
 See Annex II for details on the course of the experiment.

 Learning from Past Failures